 In their native environment, alligator junipers grow on open, rocky hills and slopes that receive full sun for the majority of the day.
 They are considered to be generally heat and cold-tolerant trees and are known for being adaptable to a range of growing conditions.
-Alligator junipers are not self-fertile and male and female trees must be planted in close proximity for flowering to occur.
+Alligator junipers are not self-fertile and male and female trees must be planted nearby for flowering to occur.

-When grown in their ideal environment, alligator junipers are fairly self-sustaining and do not require too much attention.
+Alligator junipers are fairly self-sustaining and do not require too much attention.
 However, keep an eye out for browning leaves and tips as alligator junipers are susceptible to a host of common pests and diseases.
+Pruning is unnecessary.

-Alligator junipers are considered to be drought-tolerant trees with low water needs.
+Alligator junipers are considered to be very drought-tolerant trees with low water needs.
 An established alligator juniper should not need supplemental watering, however, seedlings and young trees may require watering during dry periods.
 It is important to note that alligator junipers are susceptible to overwatering.
-Ensuring that the tree is planted in soil that is well-draining is important to prevent this.
+Ensuring that the tree is planted in well-draining soil is an important step to preventing this.

 Temperature and Humidity

-Alligator junipers are not an overly cold-tolerant species of juniper and can only tolerate freezing temperatures for a short period of time.
-At their extreme, alligator junipers can tolerate temperatures as low as -8 degrees Celsius (or 17 degrees Fahrenheit) when they are fully dormant.
-These junipers grow best in USDA zones 7 through 9.
+Alligator junipers are not an overly cold-tolerant species of juniper and can only tolerate freezing temperatures for a short period.
+At their extreme, alligator junipers can tolerate temperatures as low as 17 degrees Fahrenheit when they are fully dormant.

 As with most juniper trees, alligator junipers do not require heavy feeding.
 However, once established they can benefit from annual feeding with a slow-release shrub and tree fertilizer.
 Alternatively, alligator junipers also respond well to organic fertilizers and soil amendments.
 Feed alligator junipers in the late winter or early spring as the tree is coming out of dormancy to help kickstart their growing season.